-The No Child Left Behind Act of 2001 requires that homeless students not be stigmatized or segregated on the basis of their status as homeless.
+The Every Student Succeeds Act requires that homeless students not be stigmatized or segregated on the basis of their status as homeless.
 Homeless children generally include children who lack a fixed, regular, and adequate nighttime residence.
-The Superintendent serves as the District's designated Homeless Coordinator and should be contacted for questions relating to a homeless student.
+The Superintendent serves as the District's designated Homeless Coordinator and should be contacted for questions relating to a homeless students.

-Section 11.
-Breakfast and Lunch Programs
+Section 11 Breakfast and Lunch Programs